wp-plugins/social-connect-widget/readme.txt

 New option to include icon and link to your Tumblr page

 = 1.1 =
-Add your YouTube channel and specify which icons to hide or display.
+Add your YouTube channel and specify which icons to hide or display

 = 1.0 =